sister-software/keywork/docs/CONTRIBUTING.md

 ---
 title: Contributing to Keywork
-sidebar_label: Contributing
+sidebar_label: Community
-id: CONTRIBUTING.md
+id: contributing
-slug: /CONTRIBUTING.md
 ---

+Keywork is made possible through the countless contributions of the open-source community.
-There are many ways in which you can contribute, beyond writing code.
+There are many ways in which you can contribute to the project.

 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Providing Feedback